 Overview

-The Evidence-Based Practice Research Program at Mayo Clinic conducts research to evaluate and summarize all available evidence on a particular health care issue.
+The Evidence-Based Practice Research Program at Mayo Clinic conducts research to evaluate and summarize all available evidence on a particular healthcare issue.

-Investigators in the Evidence-Based Practice Research Program perform comprehensive literature searches and advanced qualitative and quantitative synthesis methods to conduct systematic reviews, meta-analysis, meta-regression, meta-narrative synthesis, and methodology research.
+Investigators in our program perform comprehensive literature searches and use advanced qualitative and quantitative synthesis methods to conduct systematic reviews, meta-analysis, meta-regression, and meta-narrative synthesis.
+They also conduct methodology research aimed at improving analytical methods and reducing bias.
+In addition, they conduct emulated clinical trials derived from data from the electronic health record.

 Our program is one of only a few in the U.S. currently designated and funded as an evidence-based practice center (EPC) by the Agency for Healthcare Research and Quality (AHRQ).